cgencer/EQueue-docs/02-Game-Overview.md

 ## End of Round

 The current round finishes when all players can't play anymore because their crystals are not enough / finished.
 Players having enough crystals **may** continue to play their turns.
 They **may** also pass the round while having enough crystals (to spend these on the next round) **after** at least one player passes.
 When all players pass, the round finishes.
-## Preparation for Upcoming Round:
+## Preparation for the Next Round:

 - Empty spaces on the sectors will be filled up with emotiles,
 - All activated cards will be discarded,
+- All persona cards will be replaced with five new personas,
 - Reserved and not used emotile & event-cards will be discarded without the benefits.
 - Players draw a next set of 6 cards,
-- Players discard one of the persona cards, wile keeping its pattern tile.
+- Players discard one of their persona cards, wile keeping its pattern tile active.